HIMS Straddle Strategy

 Frequently asked questions

-A straddle on HIMS is the straddle strategy applied to HIMS (stock).
+- A straddle on HIMS is the straddle strategy applied to HIMS (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With HIMS stock trading near $34.24, the strikes shown on this page are snapped to the nearest listed HIMS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HIMS stock at $28.40 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HIMS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the HIMS straddle priced on this page is roughly $24.90 and $42.10 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the HIMS straddle priced on this page is roughly $24.16 and $31.84 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current HIMS market-implied 1-standard-deviation expected move is approximately 30.44%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The HIMS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 18.06%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.